 ITHACA BASSOONIVERSITY plays an integral role in the success of the School of Music!They are also a tight-knit crew who LOVE the many opportunities Ithaca offers for the BEST INSTRUMENT EVER!
 Contact Dr. S to set up a visit, or Skype lesson today!

 CAM BILLINGS (he/him) is proudly from Maine where his musical studies included bassoon, saxophone, and jazz!
 A Bachelor of Arts major with a premed emphasis, Cam will eventually be Bassooniversity's resident doc!
-Cam is an active part of the School of Music, performing regularly in both Jazz and Classical genres.
-He also founded the Ithaca College Double Reed Improv Ensemble!
-Hear Cam with IC's Concert Band, Jazz Lab Band, and in Bassooniversity Quartet!
 Cam's favorite part of bassooning?
-Intonation studies!
+Dynamic Studies!

-NATE FINKE (he/him) is a sophomore Music Composition major with performance emphasis.
+NATE FINKE (he/him) is a junior Music Composition major with performance emphasis.
 Nate is from Albany, NY.
-A composition student of Jorge Grossman, Nate has written many works for Bassooniversity.
-He is currently working on a Bassoon Concerto for the IC Composition Concerto Competition, as well as a bassoon quartet.
-Nate uses his lessons to not only improve as a performer, but to advise his works from a performer's angle.
-Hear Nate perform with IC's Wind Ensemble and Bassooniversity Quartet.
+A composition student of Jorge Grossman, Nate has written many works for Bassooniversity and uses his lessons to not only improve as a performer, but to advise his works from a performer's angle.
 His favorite part of bassooning?
-Scales!
+Reeds!

 BRADLEY JOHNSON (he/him) is pursuing a Masters degree in bassoon performance.
-Bradley is a fantastic model for the undergraduates whilst maintaining great friendships with all in Bassooniversity.
 Originally from Chicago, Bradley studied with Mary Beth Minnis during his undergraduate at Central Michigan University.
-Bradley is training to be a future bassoon professor by honing his performance ability while he learns the ins and outs of teaching, research, and administration.
-A busy student, Bradley was a finalist for the 2020 IC Concerto Competition during the same semester he started teaching his own lecture course: Class Bassoon.
-Hear Bradley in the Symphony Orchestra, the Contemporary Music Ensemble, his Reed Quintet, and Bassooniversity Quartet.
+Bradley was a finalist for the 2020 IC Concerto Competition during the same semester he started teaching his own lecture course: Class Bassoon.
 Bradley's favorite part of Bassooning?
-Etudes!
+Buying a new bassoon!

-DAN KORTE (he/him) is a freshman performance major from Buffalo, NY where he studied bassoon with Mary Kay Ortolano.
+DAN KORTE (he/him) is a sophomore performance major from Buffalo, NY where he studied bassoon with Mary Kay Ortolano.
 Dan is an emerging contrabassoonist in the field.
-He has performed on the instrument throughout the state, including as a student and counselor at Ithaca College's Summer Music Academy.
-Bassooniversity appreciates Dan's ever-cheerful dispostion and enthusiasm for all things Music.
-Hear Dan perform in IC's Wind Ensemble, as an instrumentalist for the Collaborative Piano Program, and in Ithaca Bassoon Quartet.
+He has performed on the instrument throughout the state, including as a student and counselor at IC's Summer Music Academy.
 Dan's favorite part of Bassooning?
 Long Tones!

-JAKE OZTAN (he/him) is a freshman double major: Music Performance and Education.
+JAKE OZTAN (he/him) is a sophomore double major: Music Performance and Education.
 From New York City, Jake attended LaGuardia School of the Arts where he studied bassoon with Lenny Hindell.
 Jake is an aspiring pit musician and bassoon pedagogue who consistently entertains Bassooniversity with his wit and joviality.
-Hear Jake performing in Ithaca's Wind Ensemble, local musical productions, and as a part of Bassoon Quartet 2302.
 Jake's favorite part of Bassooning?
-Articulation Studies!
+Ensembles!

-DONALD SCHWEIKERT (he/him), freshman performance major, hails from Long Island.
+DONALD SCHWEIKERT (he/him), sophomore performance major, hails from Long Island.
 As a high school student, Donald's primary teachers included Angela Santiago, Rachel Koeth, and Jessica Kunttu.
-Donald is an established multiple woodwinds player who is already an active pit player in Ithaca College's thriving musical theatre program.
-In addition to bassoon, Donald maintains proficiency in clarinet, flute, saxophones, and oboe.
-Hear Donald as a concerto soloist with the Sound Symphony (NY) on the Berwald, as well as in IC's Symphony Orchestra, the Doubler's Quartet, and Bassoon Quartet 2302.
+An aspiring pit miusician, Donald also plays clarinet, flute, saxophones, and oboe!
 Donald's favorite part of Bassooning?
-Reeds!
+Slow practice!

 NOAH STROKA (he/him) studied bassoon with Martha Weber before matriculating to Ithaca College.
-From Binghampton, NY, IC felt like home immediately.
-Noah is a Bachelor of Arts student intent on pursuing a career in instrument repair.
-He currently apprentices with IC's resident repairperson: Neil Adams.
-A gregarious individual with great fine motor skills, Noah will eventually become the Bassoon repair person for all of Bassooniversity!
-We look forward to it!
-Hear Noah perform in the IC Concert Band, Reed Quintet, and Bassoon Quartet 2302.
+From Binghampton, NY, Noah is a Bachelor of Arts student intent on pursuing a career in instrument repair.
+He is on a Leave of Absence during the 2020-2021 academic year as he attends RedWing Technical College for Instrument Repair!
 His favorite part of bassooning?
-Wrapping Reeds!
+Fixing them!

-EDEN TREADO (they/them) is a sophomore Performance major from the DC-area.
+EDEN TREADO (they/them) is a junior Performance major from the DC-area.
 As an aspiring conductor, Eden excels in their music academic courses thriving on understanding music from all angles.
-This is evident in their fantastic engagement with various genres of repertoire.
-Eden studies conducting with Andrew Kim and looks forward to their first conducting recital.
-As a bassoonist, Eden is an active performer and collaborator, joining multiple students recitals as a chamber and orchestral musician.
-Hear Eden in the IC Symphony Orchestra, Woodwind Trio, and Ithaca Bassoon Quartet.
+Eden is an active chamber musician, having recently worked in both a Woodwind Quintet and Woodwind Trio.
 Eden's favorite part of bassooning?
 Fundamentals!

 SIERRA WINTER-KLEPEL (she/her) is a Las Vegas-based bassoonist where she attended Las Vegas Academy for the Arts and studied with Bronson Foster.
-Sierra is pursuing a double major in Performance and Sound Recording Technology.
-Her love of both sides of her degree is evident in her active engagment in both the SRT Club and Bassooniversity.
-Sierra intends to maintain this balance throughout her career: using each field to enhance the other.
-Hear her perform in the IC Symphony Orchestra and in Ithaca Bassoon Quartet.
+Sierra is pursuing a major in Sound Recording Technology, so she particularly enjoys the recording elements of remote learning!
 Sierra's favorite part of bassooning?
-Scales!
+Practice recordings!